MovementGH/OpenBot-Docs/source/index.html.md

 **Default:** The value that is set when the bot joins a server, or when this setting is added

+<aside class="note">A fields name cannot be "type", or "limit".
+These names are reserved for internal OpenBot usage.
+Also, settings are case sensitive, so you can use "Type" and "Limit" if you want</note>

 ### Field Types

 There are several different field types that can be used, each can hold a different type of data.